svhawks/serverless-transparency-detection/README.md

 This service detects the transparency rate of an image from a given url of this image.
 The service exposes one HTTP endpoint that allows you to request via the url of an image.
 This HTTP endpoint returns transparency rate of this image.
+This service uses serverless.

+The logic behind this service is providing the ratio of # of transparent pixels over # of all pixels as transparency rate.

+__Remark__ This service is inspired by the following stackoverflow question: [Identify whether a Png image has 100 percent transparent Background](http://stackoverflow.com/questions/23734939/identify-whether-a-png-image-has-100-percent-transparent-background)

 ### Usage
 * `GET {API_GATEWAY_URL}?url={URL}`